ABDavid5/Dynamic-Negotiation-as-a-Service/README.md

 AI agent for E-commerce

 **Problem:** Customers often abandon carts hoping for better deals.
-**Challenge:** Develop an AI agent that negotiates real-time discounts based on customer intent signals (cart value, past purchases, session time) while maximizing revenue for sellers.
+**Challenge:** We are developing an AI agent that negotiates real-time discounts based on customer intent signals (cart value, past purchases, session time) while maximizing revenue for sellers.